termsurf/tree/readme.md

 ## Welcome

-TreeCode (see [`tree.surf`](https://tree.surf)) is a little more than a markup language, tending toward a programming language.
+[TreeCode](https://tree.surf) is a little more than a markup language, tending toward a programming language.
 In fact, it can be used for a programming language.
 It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other means of capturing data down into structured form.

 ## Theory